-France Monitors Religious PathologyPosted by Jim Newman on December 14th, 2012 – Be the first to comment – Posted in religion
+France Monitors Religious PathologyPosted by Jim Newman on December 14th, 2012 – Comments Off on France Monitors Religious Pathology – Posted in religion

 The new, more liberal France intends to monitor religious pathology.
 France gave us the Statue of Liberty and informed their revolution from ours.
 Now, they show how we might need to belly up to the bar and demand our founded secularism as a requirement for freedom and liberty.
 France has paid for its moderation in allowing the isolation of religious groups and their foment to terrorism.

 “France will deport foreign-born imams and disband radical faith-based groups, including hardline traditionalist Catholics, if a new surveillance policy signals they suffer a “religious pathology” and could become violent.